Minor building works

 Why do I need an Asset Protection Permit?

-- inform us of any pre-existing damage before you start building works
+- inform us of any existing damage before the start of the building works (this protects you from having to pay for this damage)

 - protect our assets during works.

-If you, a builder or contractor damages our assets during works, you’re liable for the full cost of replacing them.
+If you, a builder or contractor damages our assets during works, penalties of up to $2,000 may apply to the person responsible as well as liability for the full cost of the repair or replacement of the damaged asset.

-For more information, read Asset Protection Permit: general information (PDF, 81KB)
+For more information, read Asset Protection Permit: general information (PDF, 137KB)

 What is the cost of the Permit?